 A higher-quality diet can help solve some problems.
 Consult a nutritionist if this is an issue for you.
 As a general rule, you want to feed foods high in high-quality protein and do not contain grains, soy, or corn.
 Raw food has been proven to work for many dogs because most of the stool is wasted.
 Some have also successfully fed canned food to their dogs because canned food is more easily digested.
 Gradually adding the new dog food to the old over a few days is the best way to transition to a new diet.

 Overfeeding is also dangerous, as it could cause the meal only to be partially digested.
-A French Bulldog whose food is eaten too fast will not be digested as well, which leads to more appetizing stools.
+A French Bulldog whose food is eaten too fast will not be digested either, which leads to more appetizing stools.

 Add Supplements to Your French Bulldog’s Food